Tine Gammeltoft

 Current research

 I am a member of the Editorial Boards of Ethos (the journal of the Society for Psychological Anthroplogy) and Reproductive Health Matters.
+In 2023, I joined the Board of the World Diabetes Foundation.

 Selected publications